-When you click send on any single email, that email goes through a series of complex processes to reach the recipient and these processes occur in minutes, if not seconds.
+When you send a email, that message goes through a series of complex processes to reach the recipient – all within seconds.
 To send a basic email, you will often use an email client like Outlook, Gmail, Yahoo Mail, Hotmail, etc. Once you have composed your message and clicked send, the email is sent to your email client’s server.
 The server then finds out which server to send the email to and relays it to the recipient server.
-The server then, more often than not, delivers this message to the email client of the recipient.
+The server then (hopefully!) delivers this message to the email client of the recipient.

-When sending mass email, it is all the more complicated.
-Personal use email clients like those listed above are not equipped to handle high email volumes from businesses; this is why you will need to use an email platform to send bulk email.
-Also, email platforms will generally have ready to use email templates to ensure that your business messaging looks slick and on-brand.
+When sending email in bulk, it’s more complicated.
+Personal-use email clients like Gmail, Outlook, etc are not equipped to handle high email volumes from businesses; this is why you will need to use an email platform for sending at scale.

 - Delivered – your email has been delivered to the receiving server.